-Now that you’re nearly a week into Dry January, it’s important to take some time to reflect on why you drink in the first place and the effects alcohol has on your body when you do.
+When you’re new to sobriety (or just browsing), it’s important to take some time to reflect on why you drink in the first place and the effects alcohol has on your body when you do.

-Every time I catch myself feeling nostalgic for the glass of (whatever alcoholic beverage) and a cigarette on a cool, breezy night, I force myself to remember that the “good” part of those things last MAYBE one hour.
+Every time I catch myself feeling nostalgic for alcohol and a cigarette on a cool, breezy night, I force myself to remember that the “good” part of those things last MAYBE one hour.
 From there, it gets a little sketchy and rarely, if ever, ends with me feeling healthy and rested.

 Let’s take a little journey.